Why this recipe works

 - gluten-free graham crackers – I like Kinnikinnick Gluten-Free S’moreables Graham Crackers for this recipe.
 I normally use about 1/2 of the box to get the amount I need for this crust.
 If you are not gluten-free, you can use whatever graham crackers you’d like!

 - egg yolks – Egg yolks are key in this recipe to create this super creamy custard filling.
 Note, my egg yolks are organic, free range, and cage free which makes them closer to orange than yellow and makes the pie a bit more yellow than it may look for you depending on the eggs you use!
 Don’t be alarmed if it’s not the same color.
+You’ll still have a very creamy texture.

 1. Process your graham cracker crumbs in a food processor.
 Mix together with melted butter, granulated sugar, and salt.